Your home loan deposit is your contribution towards owning your new home.

 Lenders are recognising that it's getting harder to get into the first home ownership market, and this means there are now more alternatives available.

-The best way to find out your options is to get advice from a mortgage broker, as the exact loan products that are available can vary from state to state.
+The best way to find out your options is to get advice from a Home Lending Specialist, as the exact loan products that are available can vary from state to state.

 For example, with a Graduate Loan in South Australia, you can get a mortgage with: